 LMU offers a 5 part payment plan.
 The first payment is due on the 20th of July with subsequent payments due on the 20th of each month thereafter.
 The first payment for the spring term is due the 20th of December.

 There is a $150 fee (subject to change) to enroll in the payment plan.

 What resources are available for military applicants?

 At LMU, we encourage active duty military professionals and veterans to apply to our EMBA Program.
 The program’s rigorous, integrated curriculum is well-suited for building on the leadership experience gained through your service in the armed forces.
-In addition, the $100 application fee is waived for active military personnel and veterans.
 Learn more about resources available for military applicants.